 Things to do in Colibra Island

-There are no water activities available in the island like jetski, fly fish, paddle boards, etc. As I’ve mentioned earlier, Colibra Island will give you a typical remote island escapade!
-So the only activities available will be swimming, explore the rock formations, diving, island hopping to neighboring islands and stargazing at night.
+There are no water activities available in the island like jetski, fly fish, paddle boards, etc. So the only activities available will be volleyball, swimming, snorkeling, exploring the rock formations, island hopping to Crocodile Island and stargazing at night.
+Take note that bonfire is not allowed in the island.

 Suggested Itinerary & Budget